Dorin-D/neural-style-pt/README.md

   * "ORIG_STYLE_FILENAME"
   * "FILENAME", where "FILENAME" is the original style filename merged with the content filename, with an underscore inbetween (e.g. style.jpg + content.jpg => style.jpg_content.jpg)

-create_stylized_dataset : you can set in this function the parameters you want to use for the neural style transfer (e.g. whether to use color transfer, the learning rate, weight of styles etc, see commented lines for relevant variables)
+create_stylized_data_from_labels : you can set in this function the parameters you want to use for the neural style transfer (e.g. whether to use color transfer, the learning rate, weight of styles etc, see commented lines for relevant variables)